Garmaney History, Family Crest & Coats of Arms

 Early History of the Garmaney family

 This web page shows only a small excerpt of our Garmaney research.
-Another 281 words (20 lines of text) covering the years 1066, 1086, 1250, 1248, 1279, 1318, 1402, 1377, 1397, 1650 and 1718 are included under the topic Early Garmaney History in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) covering the years 1066, 1086, 1250, 1248, 1279, 1318, 1402, 1377, 1397, 1650, 1718, 1680, 1769 and 1738 are included under the topic Early Garmaney History in all our PDF Extended History products and printed products wherever possible.

 Garmaney Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Garmaney were recorded, including German, Germans, Jermain, Jarman and others.

 Early Notables of the Garmaney family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Garmaney Notables in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Garmaney Notables in all our PDF Extended History products and printed products wherever possible.